 As a NJ based computer recycling company with over 30 years of experience, we have the unique credentials as the only NJ DEP Class D licensed computer recycling company that is also a NAID AAA certified secure data destruction facility.
 We are the preferred computer recycling company for NJ based businesses.
 Back Thru The Future currently supports nearly 70% of all NJ community banks and hospitals.
 Our customer list includes many major NJ centric organizations.

-Back Thru the Future has been providing environmentally compliant computer recycling services for over 30 years.
+Back Thru the Future has been providing environmentally compliant hard drive shredding and data destruction in New Jersey for over 30 years.
 In 2005 we became the first computer recycler in the country to offer stand alone hard drive shredding services.
 With over 1000 customers we have the experience and expertise to address any type of shredding project.

 Back Thru The Future is a US EPA registered and NJ State DEP licensed Universal Waste (Hazardous Waste) electronics recycling facility.
 We are also NAID AAA and PCI DSS certified secure processing facility- ISO 9001 (quality), 14001 (EHS), 45001 (OSHA) certified- R2 electronic recycler certified.